 - Peanut Butter & Jelly- use vanilla protein powder when making the overnight oats.
 Add in 1 tablespoon peanut butter, 1 tablespoon jam (I like raspberry), and sprinkle the top with roasted peanuts for extra crunch!
 You can use fresh berries if you prefer them over jam as well.

-- Use mason jars for easy storage.
-Plus they are cute.
-I use these!
+- Use mason jars or other glass jars for easy storage.

 - Use any toppings you enjoy- nut butter, dried fruit, seeds, granola, fresh fruits, and spices (like cinnamon).
 These are super customizable which is why I love them so much!